-There are times when Dietitians and their staff may need to access personal information remotely while travelling, at home or in another location.
+There are times when physical therapists and their staff may need to access personal information remotely while travelling, at home or in another location.
 This includes transporting records by car or airplane, working from home, attending meetings or conferences or making visits to a client's home.
 The personal information may be stored in paper records or on portable electronic devices such as laptops, external hard drives, USB storage devices, handheld electronic devices and smart phones.
-With electronic records and other forms of electronic communication, dietitians are also able to connect to their practice network and may have access to sensitive personal information from anywhere in the world.
+With electronic records and other forms of electronic communication, physical therapists and their staff are also able to connect to their practice network and may have access to sensitive personal information from anywhere in the world.

-Dietitians must implement reasonable safeguards, including administrative, physical and technical measures, to reduce the privacy risks of accessing personal information outside the practice.
+Physical therapists must implement reasonable safeguards, including administrative, physical and technical measures, to reduce the privacy risks of accessing personal information outside the practice.